ImpactInc/build-indicator/README.md

 ### Node.js

 Install Node.js on your Raspberry Pi (and optional server); we happened to make use of version `6.12.2`.
+Useful guide for setting up a fresh Raspberry Pi and installing Node.js  from [this DaveJ](http://thisdavej.com/beginners-guide-to-installing-node-js-on-a-raspberry-pi)
+Remember to change the version if you don't want the latest version

 Install [nodemon](https://nodemon.io/):
 ```